 Stay tuned!
 More details on Robyn’s work with this project will be coming soon.

-- Community Engagement Meeting: Held January 24, 2023 from 6:30-8:00 PM at Roanoke Academy for Math and Science.
+- Community Engagement Meeting: Held January 24, 2023.
 View information shared at the meeting here.

 - Engagement with Youth: The Planning and Development Coordinator met with PLAY Roanoke After School students at Eureka Center, a student group at Lucy Addison Middle School, and a CommUNITY ARTS-reach youth fellowship event to discuss the redevelopment project and engage in visioning exercises, activities, and crafts.

-- View feedback gathered at Community Engagement Meeting at via the online survey here.
+- View feedback gathered at Community Engagement Meeting and via the online survey here.

 - Online Survey: An online survey was available from December 6 through December 30 for those unable to attend the in-person community engagement meeting.